Practice Areas

 Looking for an Arabic divorce & separation lawyer near you in Michigan?
 Connect with Arab divorce & separation attorneys trusted by Iraqi, Syrian, Lebanese & Palestinian families.
 Free consultation across Michigan.

 Find an Arab divorce & separation attorney near you.
-Iraqi, Syrian, Lebanese & Palestinian lawyers in every Michigan city.
+Iraqi, Syrian, Lebanese, Palestinian & all Arab lawyers in every Michigan city.

 Discuss your divorce & separation case in Arabic without interpreters.
 Explain complex situations clearly and understand every detail of your legal options.